SofiuzzamanSofi/sslcommerz/README.md

 # Car Doctor || SSLCOMMERZE

-This site is: Payment System Integration
+- This site is: Payment System Integration
+- This site is only Practice Purpose
+- Use SSLCOMMERZ Sandbox Account (Testing Account)

 #
 site Type: Client Side && Server Side
 #